jburer/nist-api/README.md

 For those of you interested in such things: The current data model.

+<i>NOTE: Since these are JSON files there are no Primary Keys (PKs), Foreign Keys (FKs) or columns.
+Just
+a product of the modeling software I use.</i>

 <img src="./images/NIST.gif" alt="NIST Data Model">

 ## Docker setup